Christian Sivebæk: Club

 On 11 January 2012 it was announced that Sivebæk would be joining Seattle Sounders FC in Major League Soccer.
 He made his Sounders debut on 17 March 2012 in a 3-1 win in the season opener against Toronto FC.

 On 20 June 2012 the Sounders waived Sivebæk after only making three appearances for the club.

 On 7 October 2020, 32-year old Sivebæk announced his retirement from football.

-International
+International career

 Sivebæk has represented Denmark at various youth levels from the Under-18 to the Under-21 side.
 He represented the Denmark national under-21 football team on five occasions making his debut in 2009.

+Coaching career

+In October 2020, Sivebæk was hired as a school teacher at a sports boarding school that had a collaboration with Viborg FF, where he was primarily responsible for talent development and development of the school's football program.

+The following year he also joined Viborg FF, where he became responsible for youth recruitment from U/13 to U/19.
+He was also responsible for scouting strategy and scouting tasks.
+On January 5, 2025 Sivebæk was hired as U17 coach at Vejle Boldklub.